LRGASP/lrgasp-challenge-1-evaluation/README.md

 STAR --runThreadN <num_threads> --genomeDir <star_index> --readFilesIn <read1> <read2> --outFileNamePrefix <output_prefix> --alignSJoverhangMin 8  --alignSJDBoverhangMin 1 --outFilterType BySJout --outSAMunmapped Within --outFilterMultimapNmax 20 --outFilterMismatchNoverLmax 0.04 --outFilterMismatchNmax 999 --alignIntronMin 20 --alignIntronMax 1000000 --alignMatesGapMax 1000000 --sjdbScore 1 --genomeLoad NoSharedMemory --outSAMtype BAM SortedByCoordinate --twopassMode Basic
 ```

-It is also neccessary to provide a metadata file in JSON format.
-I should be like the experiment JSON file that is required to complete a submission.
-[Here](https://lrgasp.github.io/lrgasp-submissions/docs/metadata.html#experimentjson) you can find which information is expected to be provided through the metadata file.
+It is also neccessary to provide metadata files in JSON format.
+To complete a submission it is mandatory to create experiment and entry JSON files and those are the ones that `sqanti3_lrgasp.challenge1.py` is expecting.
+[Here](https://lrgasp.github.io/lrgasp-submissions/docs/metadata.html) you can find more information about metadata files and some templates for them.

 ### Example